What is hate crime?

 It can take many forms including:

-The Trust takes a zero tolerance approach towards all hate crimes in our community and will take all possible steps to eradicate such acts through the appropriate use of legislation, policies and procedures.
+The Group takes a zero tolerance approach towards all hate crimes in our community and will take all possible steps to eradicate such acts through the appropriate use of legislation, policies and procedures.

-We are determined to stop hate crimes in the Willow Park area.
+We are determined to stop hate crimes in the Wythenshawe area.
 We will take legal action against any tenant who acts like this, or who lets people living with them or visiting them act like this.
 Anyone who commits a hate crime is breaking their Tenancy Agreement.